CicadaSeventeen/idl-docker/README.md

 After using it.
 Please stop the conainter or it will use up to 100% of one cpu core.

+You have to repeat step 1 every time you reboot.

 podman can also work for it,